 - Later, when they are doing an experiment involving having everyone kiss to tell what the right mood for a kiss is, Himuro reflexively starts petting Kanade when they are paired up.
 After Himuro confesses that she never really had any friends her age before and that she's glad Kanade is her friend, even saying she's like a little sister to her, Kanade asks her to pet her head again, because she's always wanted an older sister.

-- Author Avatar: Proof 19 and episode 9 introduced Arika Yamamoto, an alumnus of the cast' science college and a mangaka.
-The mangaka is Alfred Yamamoto who also graduated from a science college and became a mangaka.
+- Author Avatar: Proof 19 and episode 8 introduced Arika Yamamoto, an alumna of the cast's science college and a mangaka.
+The mangaka of the series is Alfred Yamamoto who also graduated from a science college and became a mangaka.
 The manga makes it even more obvious since Arika is shown with the avatar Alfred uses in the extras.

 - Aw, Look!
 They Really Do Love Each Other: Despite their usual dynamic of Ibarada teasing and embarrassing Kosuke and Kosuke being angry about it, the moment Kosuke sees someone harassing Ibarada, he charges across the beach and punches the guy in the face.
 Only for it to turn out that he wasn't actually harassing her.
-And while Ibarada does tease him about it, she also thanks him for keeping his promise to always protect her.
-And despite them often ending in him wetting himself, Ibarada has an extremely good memory when it comes to all the times she and Kosuke were close as kids...
+While Ibarada does tease him about it, she also thanks him for keeping his promise to always protect her.
+Also, despite the memories often ending in him wetting himself, Ibarada has an extremely good memory when it comes to all the times she and Kosuke were close as kids...

 - Beach Episode: Episode 9 to 12 are set at a beach resort at Okinawa as the cast goes there for a training camp and to present their research at a seminar.
-Kanade and Kousuke have the wind quickly taken out of their sails at the end of episode 9 when they learn that they have to present to several renowned professors.
+Most of episode 9 takes place on the beach with the cast in bathing suits, up until Kanade and Kousuke learn that they have to present to several renowned professors.

 - Big Damn Kiss: Episode 6 is focused on the cast trying to orchestrate this trope, starting with deciding on the factors that comprise the optimal atmosphere for it to take place and deriving a formula to calculate it.
 Their attempts end in failure by the end of the episode due to a Mood Killer, but their ideal parameters make a big comeback at episode 12 for the trope to play out in full.